Stardates and

 Fact: Christmas is traditionally celebrated on December 25, and office Christmas parties are typically celebrated sometime in December.
 Given the possible date range for the five-year mission established in "Q2," the Christmas party referred to in "DAGGER OF THE MIND" must have taken place between December 2265 and December 2270.

-Fact: If the Christmas party referred to in "DAGGER OF THE MIND" is assumed to be the same year as Thanksgiving in "CHARLIE X," then there would be at least a month between the two episodes, a difference of 1181.4 Stardates (giving a ratio of less than 1,000 Stardates per month).
-If the Christmas party were the following year, then the difference of 1181.4 Stardates would span at least a year (which would give a ratio of about 1,000 Stardates per year).
+If the Christmas party referred to in "DAGGER OF THE MIND" is assumed to be the same year as Thanksgiving in "CHARLIE X," then there would be at least a month between the two episodes, a difference of 1181.4 Stardates (giving a ratio of less than 1,000 Stardates per month).
+If the Christmas party were the following year, then the difference of 1181.4 Stardates would span at least a year (which would give a ratio of at least 1,000 Stardates per year).
 The Christmas party referred to could not be from the year before Thanksgiving in "CHARLIE X," since the possible date range for the five-year mission established in "Q2" dictates that the five-year mission did not begin before 2265.

-Conclusion: Having established above that Stardate 1533.7 is on November 23, 2265, and that Stardate 3842.4 must be between October 1, 2265, and September 30, 2266, the maximum span between Stardates 1533.7 and 3842.4 (a difference of 2308.7 Stardates) can be no more than 311 days (or 0.85148977856 year).
-Therefore, there must be at least 2711.3654892 Stardates per year (or at least 7.4234726688 Stardates per day).
+Having calculated above that Stardate 1533.7 is on November 23, 2265 ("CHARLIE X,"), and that Stardate 3842.4 ("JOURNEY TO BABEL") must be between October 11, 2265, and October 9, 2266, the maximum span between Stardates 1533.7 and 3842.4 (a difference of 2308.7 Stardates) can be no more than 320 days (or 0.876130962 year).
+Therefore, there must be at least 2635.10833 Stardates per year (or at least 7.21468749 Stardates per day).
+(2308.7 Stardates / 0.876130962 year = 2635.10833 Stardates/year)

-This means that Stardate 0000.0 -- 1533.7 Stardates before November 23, 2265, in "CHARLIE X" -- must have started 0.56565594204 year (206.60142071 days) before that episode.
-So, assuming the lowest possible Stardate-to-year ratio of 2711.3654892 Stardates per year, Stardate 0000.0 began on Monday, May 1, 2265.
+This means that Stardate 0000.0 -- 1533.7 Stardates before November 23, 2265, in "CHARLIE X" -- must have started 0.582025408 year (212.58024 days) before that episode.
+(1533.7 Stardates / 2635.10833 Stardates/year = 0.582025408 year)

-Given the above starting point and the assumed ratio of 2711.3654892 Stardates per year, it is possible to calculate the calendar date for any episode in The Original Series.
-For example, "DAGGER OF THE MIND," on Stardate 2715.1, would have taken place on May 1, 2266, just a few months after the Christmas party referred to in the episode.
+Given the above starting point and the assumed ratio of 2635.10833 Stardates per year, it is possible to calculate the calendar date for any episode in The Original Series.
+For example, "DAGGER OF THE MIND," on Stardate 2715.1, would have taken place on May 6, 2266, just a few months after the Christmas party referred to in the episode.

-So the earliest Stardate in The Original Series -- 1277.1 in "WHERE NO MAN HAS GONE BEFORE" took place on October 20, 2265, and the latest Stardate -- 5943.7 in "ALL OUR YESTERDAYS" -- was on July 10, 2267.
-(The earliest Stardate in The Animated Series -- 1254.4 in "THE MAGICKS OF MEGAS-TU" -- would have taken place on October 16, 2265, and the latest Stardate -- 7403.6 in "BEM" -- would have taken place on January 23, 2268.)
+So the earliest Stardate in The Original Series -- 1312.4 in "WHERE NO MAN HAS GONE BEFORE" -- took place on October 23, 2265, and the latest Stardate -- 5943.7 in "ALL OUR YESTERDAYS" -- was on July 27, 2267.
+(The earliest Stardate in The Animated Series -- 1254.4 in "THE MAGICKS OF MEGAS-TU" -- would have taken place on October 15, 2265, and the latest Stardate -- 7403.6 in "BEM" -- would have taken place on February 15, 2268.)

 The following calculators are based on the above explanation.